 Greetings, fellow hackers and pen testers!
 As we continue to explore the depths of web application security, we cannot overlook the importance of advanced SQL injection techniques.
-This powerful, versatile, and classic attack vector remains an evergreen threat to web applications.
+This powerful, versatile, classic attack vector remains an evergreen threat to web applications.
 Today, we’ll dive into the fascinating world of SQL injection, covering various advanced techniques, examples, and tools to help you elevate your pen testing and red teaming skills.

 Recap: SQL Injection Basics